billthefish/LDrawDesignPad/docs/readme.txt

  -Use/define codesnippets
  -Editing features like Inlining of parts, commenting etc.
- -Seamless integration of L3P error check of parts at a button click -Integration of ML-Cad and LD-View or any external program -Plugin-Support!!!!
-Expand LDDesignPad with your own plugins in C++ or Delphi.
+ -Seamless integration of L3P error check of parts at a button click -Integration of MLCad and LDView or any external program -Plugin-Support!!!!
+Expand LDraw Design Pad with your own plugins in C++ or Delphi.
 Code samples / example plugins are included.

 Special thanks to Roland Melkert (melkert@chello.nl) who translated